 Remember the five elements of a journal entry?
 The first of these is “a date.”
 That is, every transaction you record has to have a date associated with it.
 What date you use to record your transactions is entirely dependent upon whether you elect to report on a cash basis or an accrual basis.

-To make this easier to understand, imagine you performed your service on February 1st, sent an invoice on February 3rd, and received payment on March 2nd.
+To make this easier to understand, imagine you performed your service on February 1, sent an invoice on February 3, and received the payment on March 2.

 This was a simple (one-transaction) example, but you can imagine how this difference would be compounded in a business with a heavy number of transactions.
 Many owners start on a cash basis but eventually switch to an accrual basis once the business has become more complex.
 Regardless of which option you choose, make sure that you understand what the rules of your reporting are.
 Without that understanding, you won’t be able to tell if your business is doing well or if there’s trouble afoot—and in that case, what are you accounting for in the first place?